TRossen89/Portfolio/README.md

 A playful digital board game I built for my cousin’s daughter’s confirmation (*konfirmation*).
 I packaged it as a standalone executable using PyInstaller.
 The app can be run directly by navigating to the generated `dist` folder and launching the executable — no Python installation or additional setup required.

-  This was my second project.
-As with my first project, the code isn’t well-structured and includes excessive spacing and comments, but the functionality is relatively complex for an early-stage project.

 > This project is currently private.
 If you're interested in the code, feel
 > free to reach out and I’ll be happy to grant access.
+>
+> This was my second personal project and it was developed before I had any education.
+The code is therefore not that well-structured and it includes excessive spacing and comments.

   **STATUS:** Finished.